Liam Halligan

 Director

-Liam initially trained as an actor at the Stanislavski Studio, Focus Theatre, Dublin with Deirdre O'Connell and
+Liam trained as an actor at the Stanislavski Studio, Focus Theatre, Dublin with Deirdre O'Connell and

 Mary Elizabeth Burke Kennedy from 1976 - 1980.